craftcms/docs/docs/4.x/upgrade.md

 Twig 3’s operators (`in`, `<`, `>`, `<=`, `>=`, `==`, `!=`) are more strict comparing strings to integers and floats.
 Make sure this doesn’t have any unintended consequences!

+## Elements

+Craft elements now clone custom array and object field values before returning them.
+This means you’ll get a fresh copy of an `element.myCustomField` value each time you’ll make a call for it, which should reduce the need for using `clone()` on field values in some situations.

+The change in behavior has the potential to break templates relying on Craft 3’s behavior, so be sure to check any templates or custom code that modifies and re-uses custom field values.

 ## Element Queries

 ::: warning